Get the latest news, advances in research, policy work, and education program updates from HAI in your inbox weekly.

 Participate in outreach activities to share experiences and help publicize the program.

-All applicants should be interested in gaining tech policy experience in D.C., but previous work in a policy role is not required.
-Students must have a graduation date no earlier than Spring 2025 to be considered.
+All applicants should be interested in gaining tech policy experience in D.C. or California, but previous work in a policy role is not required.
+Students must have a graduation date no earlier than Spring 2026 to be considered.
+Please note that we do have a strong preference for students who will be continuing their studies at Stanford during the 2026-2027 academic year and will take that into account when making admissions decisions.